-Assessment throughout the programme, in your studio practice, professional practice, and Critical Cultures, will be on a continuous basis, at the end of each completed project/module and at the end of each semester (half-year).
+Assessment throughout the programme, in your studio practice, professional practice, and Critical Cultures, will be on a continuous basis, at the end of each completed project/module and at the end of each trimester (half-year).
 You will receive feedback comment with each assessment report.
-Formal assessment results will be issued at the end of each semester.
+Formal assessment results will be issued at the end of each trimester.
 Modes of assessment will include practical and written assignments, oral and visual presentations, portfolios and work installations.
 What happens at the end of First Year?
 At the end of the year, you are registered into your discipline pathway to progress to Year 2.
 For students with a strong interest in the history and theory of visual culture, there is an opportunity to take a Degree in Design or Fine Art with Visual Culture.
 See page 90.
 At the end of each year, we open our studios to the public.
-Your family and friends are welcome to come and see your work then.
-The key areas of study in First Year are: Observation : Descriptive, explanatory, analytical and inventive skills through drawing, making and recording.

-Materials : Development of the physical and aesthetic behaviour of a wide range of materials.

-Research : The process of gathering visual information in relation to topics of inquiry.

-Processes : The use of innovative and traditional techniques and equipment in the stimulation and development of ideas.

-Professional Practice : Time management, library and research skills, organising and presenting work, peer learning, development of an individual body of work.

-Common First

-pathways :

-Fashion Design/

-Graphic Design/

-Moving Image Design

-Interaction Design/

-Product Design/

-Textile & Surface

-Jewellery & Objects

-Design:

-Illustration/

-Design/

-Fine Art :

-Media/

-Print

-Painting/

-Sculpture/

-Applied Art :

-Ceramics & Glass/

-Textile, Art & Artefact
+You are welcome to invite whomever you wish to come and see your work.
+Materials: Development of the physical and aesthetic behaviour of a wide range of materials.
+Research: The process of gathering visual information in relation to topics of inquiry.
+Processes: The use of innovative and traditional techniques and equipment in the stimulation and development of ideas.
+Peer Learning: Development of collaborative, discursive and evaluative practices with peers.
+Applying Concepts and topics: Developing bodies of work from the beginning point of thematic and conceptual frames.
+Investigating fields of practice from interdisciplinary through to specialisation: Honing and evolving your individual practice toward a disciplinary orientation.
+Professional Practice: Library and research skills, digital skills relevant to all aspects of your coursework, organising and presenting work, peer learning, development of an individual body of work.
+Critical Cultures In this part of the course you will study the connections between history, theory and practice in modern and contemporary contexts, in order to become critically engaged, reflective and an effective practitioner.
+See page 92.
+At the end of First Year, for students with a strong interest in the history and theory of visual culture, there is an opportunity to take a Degree in Design or Fine Art with Visual Culture.
+For this option, students will swap a portion of their studio time to do additional Visual Culture study and assignments.
+See page 90.

-Year for all studio
+Common First Year for all studio pathways: Design: